Meliox/FTPauto/README.md

       --exec_pre         | Execute commands before download
       --force            | Transfer file despite something is running --help             | Print help info
-      --progress         | While transfering, this will print out progress if enabled in config --quiet            | Supresses all output
+      --progress         | While transferring, this will print out progress if enabled in config --quiet            | Suppresses all output
       --test             | Shows what transfer is going to happen --verbose          | Debugs to console
 ```